TarikVUT/Monitoring-Linux-terminal/README.md

     ```bash
     Common Name (eg, your name or your server's hostname) []: rsyslog-server.com
     ```
+    hello
    > [!NOTE]
    > The "Common Name" field will later be compared to the rsyslog configuration (specifically the $InputTCPServerStreamDriverPermittedPeer configuration field).
 If this field is incorrectly populated, two-way TLS authentication will fail.

     2. Check that the key is formatted correctly: